jakobgerstenlauer/RottenOnions/README.md

 ## Downloading and Processing the Data
 ### Data Description
-Data was downloaded from the [CollecTor] (https://collector.torproject.org/) website of the Torproject.
+Data was downloaded from the [CollecTor] (https://collector.torproject.org/) website of the Tor project.
 It describes Tor relay servers and was gather over eleven years from 2007 to 2017.

-To understand the structure of the data, let's have a look at teh following recent log file: https://collector.torproject.org/recent/relay-descriptors/consensuses/2017-05-03-19-00-00-consensus
+To understand the structure of the data, let's have a look at the following recent log file: https://collector.torproject.org/recent/relay-descriptors/consensuses/2017-05-03-19-00-00-consensus

 The following six lines describe one relay server at a given point in time: